-13 The international emigration rates for a specific population group are obtained as the quotient of the corresponding international emigration flows collected in the Migrations Statistics (provisional data for 2017) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2017).
+&lt;sup>14 The international emigration rates for a specific population group are obtained as the quotient of the corresponding international emigration flows collected in the Migrations Statistics (provisional data for 2021) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2021).

-Similarly, we obtain provincial calendars from the average provincial calendars for the years 2013-2017.
+Similarly, we obtain provincial calendars from the average provincial calendars for the years 2017-2021.

-More information on the projected values is available in Population Projections 2018-2068.
+More information on the projected values is available in Population Projections 2022-2072.